 Fig. 7.
-Mean transfer delay as function of file arrival rate for Cases IIIA-C with exponentially distributed file sizes
+Mean transfer delay as function of file arrival rate for cases IIIA-C with exponentially distributed file sizes.

-Figures 8 and 9 depict the mean system throughput and the mean number of users as a function of $\log_2(w_2/w_1)$ for cases IA-C. Since all users have identical time-average transmission rates, Propositions 3.1 and 3.2 imply that strategy S^ which sets the weights equal for both classes is optimal from a stability perspective.
-Observe from the two figures that the minimum aggregate occupancy and maximum total throughput performance is achieved for equal weights as well.
-This demonstrates that the maximal stability guarantee of strategy S^ translates into superior performance in terms of overall throughput in systems with admission control where strictly speaking stability is not an issue.
-Further observe that Figures 8 and 9 indicate that differentiation between user classes can only be accomplished at the expense of the overall throughput performance.
+Fig. 8.
+Mean system throughput as function of $\log_2(w_2/w_1)$ for cases IA-C.

-Figures 10 and 11 plot similar performance characteristics for cases IIA-C. The time-average transmission rates of class-1 (4.0 dB) and class-2 (-2.0 dB) users in these three cases may be computed to be 1005 and 252, 840 and 344, and 915 and 348 Kbs, respectively.
-The strategy S^ in these three cases thus corresponds to a ratio between the weights of approximately 3.99, 2.44 and 2.63, respectively.
+is achieved for equal weights as well.
+This demonstrates that the maximal stability guarantee of strategy $S^$ translates into superior performance in terms of overall throughput in systems with admission control where strictly speaking stability is not an issue.
+Further observe that Figs. 8 and 9 indicate that differentiation between user classes can only be accomplished at the expense of the overall throughput performance.
+Figs. 10 and 11 plot similar performance characteristics for cases IIA-C. The time-average transmission rates of class-1 (4.0 dB) and class-2 (-2.0 dB) users in these three cases may be computed to be 1005 and 252, 840 and 344, and 915 and 348 Kbs, respectively.
+The strategy $S^$ in these three cases thus corresponds to a ratio between the weights of approximately 3.99, 2.44 and 2.63, respectively.
 As before, the two figures demonstrate that the minimum aggregate occupancy and the optimum total throughput performance is obtained for weight settings in that range.
-In addition, the priorization of the high-SNR users incurs a relatively modest penalty in terms of the overall system performance, but preferential treatment for the low-SNR users can have major repercussions.
-Further observe that the strategy which sets the weights equal for both classes, and thus maximizes the throughput in a static scenario, fails to do so in a dynamic setting, although not by a wide margin.
-The intuitive explanation is that considering the absolute rates does not extract the maximum gains from the relative rate variations.
+In addition, the priorization of the high-SNR users class-2 users (dotted line) as function of $\log_2(w_2/w_1)$ for cases IA-C.